yonibarel2/Software-Project-Workshop/01-kmeans-c-python/README.md

 **1. README.md:** Explains the functionality of the program.
 **2. kmeans:** The program code (single file).

 In addition, the folder includes:
 **1. kmeans_intro.md:** K-means clusters algorithm explanation.
-**2. kmeans_intro.pdf:** Original task description.
+**2. hw1_instructions.pdf:** Original task description.
-**2. tests folder** containing input files and corresponding expected output files for specific values of k and iterations (documented in test_readme.txt).
+**3. tests folder** containing input files and corresponding expected output files for specific values of k and iterations (documented in test_readme.txt).